Experienced Kennesaw DUI Lawyers at Chestney & Sullivan

 - Whether the person refused the test; or whether a test or tests were administered and the results indicated an alcohol concentration of 0.08 grams or more or, for a person under the age of 21, an alcohol concentration of 0.02 grams or more or, for a person operating or having actual physical control of a commercial motor vehicle, an alcohol concentration of 0.04 grams or more; and

-The OSAH judge will enforce the Georgia Rules of Evidence, similar to other court proceedings.
+Like other court proceedings, the OSAH judge will enforce the Georgia Rules of Evidence.
 Because the burden is on the Kennesaw DUI officer to establish that the statutory factors were met, the Kennesaw DUI officer testifies first.
-Some jurisdictions allow the officer to have help from the prosecutor’s office, or if the officer is a Georgia State Trooper, an attorney paid by the State of Georgia assists the officer on direct examination.
+Some jurisdictions allow the officer to get help from the prosecutor’s office, or if the officer is a Georgia State Trooper, an attorney paid by the State of Georgia assists the officer in direct examination.
 The Kennesaw DUI officer is then subject to cross-examination.
-There are times when we may decide to place our clients or other witnesses on the stand for direct examination.
+Sometimes, our Kennesaw DUI lawyers may decide to place our clients or other witnesses on the stand for direct examination.
 Our witnesses would then be subject to cross-examination from the other side.
-Once the testimony and presentation of the evidence is finished, each side can make a closing argument.
-The judge will then make a decision typically within 5 business days and will transmit that decision to the parties and the Georgia Department of Driver Services.
-If there is an error in how the judge ruled, there is an appellate process available to review the court’s decision.
+Once the testimony and presentation of the evidence are finished, each side can make a closing argument.
+The judge will then typically decide within five business days and transmit that decision to the parties and the Georgia Department of Driver Services.
+If there is an error in how the judge ruled, an appellate process is available to review the court’s decision.

 What happens if I win the hearing?

-If the OSAH judge finds that one or more of the applicable statutory factors above are not met, then the judge will issue an order reversing the suspension action, transmit it to the Georgia Department of Driver Services, and then Georgia DDS will delete the license suspension action off your driver’s history (no administrative license suspension).
-This does not mean that your Kennesaw DUI criminal charges are being dismissed, but a license suspension hearing can be a great tool to gain an advantage in your Kennesaw DUI criminal case.
+Suppose the OSAH judge finds that one or more of the applicable statutory factors above were not met.
+You win!
+In that case, the judge will issue an order reversing the suspension action and transmit it to the Georgia Department of Driver Services.
+Then, the Georgia DDS will delete the license suspension action from your driver’s history (no administrative license suspension).
+This does not mean that your Kennesaw DUI criminal charges are being dismissed, but a license suspension hearing can be a great tool for our Kennesaw DUI lawyers to gain an advantage in your DUI criminal case.

-If the judge finds that all of the applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt), then the judge will issue an order affirming the license suspension action and will transmit the order to the Georgia Department of Driver Services, who will then impose the suspension.
+Suppose the judge finds that all applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt) at your license suspension hearing.
+In that case, the judge will issue an order affirming the license suspension action and transmit the order to the Georgia Department of Driver Services, which will then suspend it.
 Again, because the burden on the Kennesaw DUI officer is so low to meet in these hearings, there is a good possibility that your license may be suspended.
-However, we still may be able to gain an advantage in your Kennesaw DUI criminal case based on testimony from the hearing.
-If the judge committed an error in a ruling, the decision can be appealed.
+However, our Kennesaw DUI lawyers still may be able to gain an advantage in your Kennesaw DUI criminal case based on testimony from the hearing.
+The decision can be appealed if the judge committed an error in a ruling.

 Can I handle the license suspension hearing myself in my Kennesaw DUI case?

-Because a license suspension action from a Georgia DUI arrest is a very complex subject that even many lawyers don’t understand, we strongly encourage you to contact us right away to discuss your Kennesaw DUI case.
-There are simply too many variables that can impact your driving privileges to be discussed here without knowing the specific facts of your case and your prior criminal history.
+Because a license suspension action from a Georgia DUI arrest is a complex subject that even many lawyers don’t understand, we strongly encourage you to contact us immediately to discuss your Kennesaw DUI case.
+It is not wise to represent yourself at these hearing.
+You want an experienced Kennesaw DUI lawyer at your side.
+Too many variables can impact your driving privileges, which are to be discussed here without knowing the specific facts of your case and your prior criminal history.
 Remember, you only have 30 days to request a hearing through the Georgia Department of Driver Services.

 Call our experienced Kennesaw DUI lawyers today: